MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/predict-subscription-churn.md

 1. Select **Delete**.

 > [!NOTE]
-> Deleting a prediction will not remove its output entity.
+> Deleting a prediction will remove its output entity.